Are You Asking Yourself the Right Questions?

 Have you ever been in a room full of people who were motivated, enthusiastic, fun, and supportive?
 How did that feel?
 Wonderful, right?
 And what happened when you got home?
 How long were you able to sustain those feelings?
 And if you weren’t able to sustain those feelings, did you feel like you were a failure?
 Did you feel like something was missing?
 Did you have more questions than answers?
 I’ve been in that situation many times where everyone else seemed to have the “magic bullet” but me.

 In my search for that “magic bullet,” I’ve found hundreds of coaches for women entrepreneurs who promise to help me take my coaching business to an income of 6-and 7-figures per year (that’s $100,000 and $1,000,000).
-And I’ve spent over $25K putting my trust in the purveyors of the “magic bullet.”
+And I’ve spent well over $25K putting my trust in the purveyors of the “magic bullet.”
 They each had the solution to my problem.
 They each had the system or the formula to help me do that.
 They each knew the piece my coaching business was missing.
 However, none of them had asked if my goal is to take my coaching business to those levels of income; they assumed that was my goal.

 - They didn't ask me what my questions were